-You can run low on key nutrient by ignoring certain food groups in favor of inSANE ones.
-For instance, if you eat few non-starchy vegetables in favor of french fries and other fast-food fares, you miss out on essential vitamins, minerals, and fiber your body needs to function properly and to control your weight.
+You can run low on key nutrients by ignoring certain food groups in favor of inSANE ones.
+For instance, if you eat a few non-starchy vegetables in favor of french fries and other fast-food fares, you miss out on essential vitamins, minerals, and fiber your body needs to function properly and to control your weight.

-Eating too few or low-quality macronutrient — carbs and fiber, fats, and proteins — creates a nutrient deficiency that can lead to weight gain.
+Eating too few or low-quality macronutrients — carbs and fiber, fats, and proteins — creates a nutrient deficiency that can lead to weight gain.
 The macronutrient, you see, contain the vitamins, minerals, essential fatty acids, and other nutrients you need for your health and your waistline.

 The setpoint weight is the amount of fat your body thinks you should have based on a highly coordinated feedback system between the brain, digestive system, and hormones.
 Together, they synchronize the activities that keep you close to your setpoint weight.

 Think of this system like the thermostat in your home, which responds to the weather outside, keeping your home at whatever temperature the thermostat thinks it should be at.
 Your setpoint weight performs a similar function.
-For instance, it stimulates your appetite and raises or lowers your metabolism based upon how much fat it thinks you should store.
+For instance, it stimulates your appetite and raises or lowers your metabolism based on how much fat it thinks you should store.

 When operating properly, this system will never allow you to become too fat or too thin.
 But if the system is broken, the body doesn’t know how much fat you need.
 Its overriding goal, however, is to keep you alive.
 To that end, it will give you more fat just to be on the safe side.

 There are several things that can damage or break the system.
 The hormonal shifts of age can cause an elevated setpoint weight, as can chronic stress and sleep deprivation.
 But one of the biggest causes of an elevated setpoint weight is a nutrient deficiency.
 You see, routinely eating a diet of poor-quality foods causes a hormonal clog, preventing the hormones from sending and receiving proper messages.
-Your setpoint weight will rise and so will your actual weight.
+Your setpoint weight will rise, and so will your actual weight.

 If you struggle with your weight, you know how difficult it is to lose those pounds.
-You cut calories, nearly starved yourself.
+You cut calories and nearly starved yourself.
 The weight loss was fast in the beginning, and then it slowed down to a trickle.
 But you stuck with it, gritting through every excruciatingly slow pound you lost.
 Finally, you met your goal.
 You lost 20 or 30 pounds, and you’re so proud of yourself.
 You can wear your old clothes again, and you feel on top of the world.
 Friends and family congratulate you.

 You’re so glad it’s over, you decide to have a hot fudge sundae or a large slice of chocolate cake to celebrate.
 The best thing about meeting your goal is that you can finally go back to eating “normal” foods again, you tell yourself.

 Except it’s not over.
-Once you start eating normally again, you start gaining the weight back.
+Once you start eating normally again, you start gaining weight back.
 That’s because your body always strives to return to your setpoint weight.
-The only way you can keep the weight off after a traditional, calorie-restricted diet is to continue eating a low-calorie diet the rest of your life.
+The only way you can keep the weight off after a traditional, calorie-restricted diet is to continue eating a low-calorie diet for the rest of your life.
 Plus, you’ll have to keep reducing your calorie intake in subsequent years to maintain that weight loss.

 That’s because cutting calories while eating low-quality foods starves your cells of proper nutrition.
-You see, every cell in your body is designed to keep you alive, and to do that, they require proper nutrition.
+You see, every cell in your body is designed to keep you alive and to do that, they require proper nutrition.
 If you give your cells less nutrition than they “think” they need, they see this as a slow death.
 For their (your) survival, they’ll fight you every step of the way.

 How do they do that?
 Well, they send an emergency alert to fat-storing and hunger-producing hormones.
 These hormones make you store fat and be hungry all the time.
 A nutrient deficiency results in dysregulated hormones, a slowed metabolism, and an elevated setpoint weight.
-Traditional starvation-type dieting is counterproductive, as it elevates your setpoint weight, making it impossible to lose weight long term.
+Traditional starvation-type dieting is counterproductive, as it elevates your setpoint weight, making it impossible to lose weight long-term.